 Sorting out an estate when there isn’t a will is going to take a bit longer than when there is a will.
 But it’s not as difficult or scary as you might think.
-Our guide will tell you what to do, and outline the ways you can do it.
+Our guide will tell you what to do, and how to do it.

 Who should sort the estate out?